vasilismg/Attention_mechanism_translate_dates/README.md

-# Attention mechanism - translate dates
+# Attention enhanced LSTM network to translate dates

 Implementation of LSTM encoder-decoder architecture with attention mechanism.
 I applied the architecture to translate dates from human readable format to machine readable format, achieving accuracy of 80% on the testing set.

 ## Project